idkfelix/year12/Maths/Matrices.md

 \end{align*}
 $$
 ## Indices
-- Must be a square matrix to raise to use an index operation.
+- Must be a square in order to raise matrix to a power.
-- Multiply matrix by itself to the index the same as a regular number.
+- Matrix is multiplied by itself many times as specified in the power.
 $$
 \large
 A^{2} = AA =